kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 3.md

 spring.cloud.config.uri=http://localhost:8001
 server.port=8002
 ```
-> (Note that this file must be "boostrap" -- not "application" -- so that it is read early in the application startup process.
+> (Note that this file must be "bootstrap" -- not "application" -- so that it is read early in the application startup process.
 The server.port could be specified in either file, but the URI to the config server affects the startup sequence.)_

 13. Add a REST controller to obtain and display the lucky word: